Seraphli/story_writer_repo/Paper/Proximal Policy Optimization Algorithms.md

 It is better on continuous control tasks.

 We can see that `!$L^{CLIP}$` is a lower bound on `!$L^{CPI}$` , with a penalty for having too large of a policy update.

+In our experiments, we found that the KL penalty performed worse than the clipped surrogate objective, however, we’ve included it here because it’s an important baseline.